github/docs/content/actions/guides/building-and-testing-java-with-gradle.md

   - name: Build with Gradle
     run: ./gradlew build
   - name: Cleanup Gradle Cache
-    # Clean up the Gradle caches before being cached by the Cache Action
+    # Remove some files from the Gradle cache, so they aren't cached by GitHub Actions.
+    # Restoring these files from a GitHub Actions cache might cause problems for future builds.
     run: |
       rm -f ~/.gradle/caches/modules-2/modules-2.lock
       rm -f ~/.gradle/caches/modules-2/gc.properties